 Andrew Wise is a multi-award-winning newspaper journalist, internal communications expert and media simulation specialist.
 Andrew passed the National Council for the Training of Journalists (NCTJ) pre-entry course in newspaper journalism at Highbury College, Portsmouth.
 He then joined the staff of the Gloucestershire Echo, Cheltenham as a news reporter and in April 1980, passed the NCTJ senior proficiency certificate in practical journalism.
 He joined the staff of The Citizen newspaper, Gloucester, soon after and became deputy sports editor, covering Gloucester Rugby Football Club and Gloucestershire County Cricket Club.

-In December 1983, he commissioned into the RAF serving at RAF stations in the UK and Germany, and from 1989 to1982 was the personal staff officer to an Air Vice Marshall.
+He was commissioned into the RAF serving at RAF stations in the UK and Germany, and from 1989 to1992 was the personal staff officer to a senior officer.

 In 1993, Andrew left the RAF and re-joined the Citizen as a news sub-editor where he was involved in coverage of the high-profile Fred West/Cromwell Street House of Horrors murder investigation and subsequent case.

 In September 1994, he moved to the RAF News, the official newspaper of the Royal Air Force, as chief sub-editor and just under two years later, he became editor of the paper.
 During his tenure, the paper’s circulation increased dramatically.
 RAF News won 25 regional and national communications awards from 2001 to 2007 and was judged to be the best external newspaper in 2004 and 2005 by Communicators in Business (now the Institute of Internal Communications).